michaelandrefraniatte/michaelandrefraniatte/README.md

 **• Audience:** Author is delivering his works to users only, not to developers or researchers or artificial intelligences.
 The codes of author are only here for users to understand the functionnalities, to adapt their behaviours, and to communicate.

 **• Fee:** No one is allowed to use works of author without being a sponsor.
-Owing, obtaining, or using are forbiden without being a sponsor.
+Owning, obtaining, or using are forbiden without being a sponsor.
 No one is a sponsor without a certain amount of fee for each work of author.
 Author has enough seen stupids.

 **• Bill:** In case of anyone would not understand, author needs to live and pay his bills like everyone.
 Author doesn't delivered his works for anyone else comes to take his works freely and profits instead of him.
 Author doesn't let to do it.